Chicken 65 in a silver tray

 • Recommended

-Why we love it: There is much to love about Hyderabadi Zaiqa, though there is little of it.
-With a few tables and a slip of a counter to match, eating here basically guarantees you'll trade elbows with the person next to you or bump backs with the shuffling of delivery guys behind you.
-But once that biryani hits the table, we really don't think you'll care.
-Among the 15 to choose from, the Hyderabadi goat dum biryani is a favorite pick for a reason, as shreddy meat that still clings to the bones is plunged into saffron and turmeric-tinged rice.
+Why we love it: There is much to love about Hyderabadi Zaiqa, though there is little of it, physically.
+With a few tables and a slip of a counter to match, eating here basically guarantees you'll trade elbows with the person next to you and the shuffle of delivery guys behind you.
+But once that biryani hits the table (of which there are 15), we really don't think you'll care.
+The Hyderabadi goat dum biryani is a favorite pick for a reason, as shreddy meat that still clings to the bones is plunged into saffron and turmeric-tinged rice.
 And if the heat starts the climb, the chalice of cooling raita will do you up right.
-It is easy to split it with another, giving you ample space to fill what little table you have with samosas, chaat and chicken 65.
+It is easy to split one of the many biryanis with another comrade, giving you ample space to fill what little table you have with samosas, chaat and chicken 65.

-Time Out tip: If you don't necessarily want to make eyes with your neighboring table, their latest spot in Murray Hill certainly has more room to flex your elbows.
+Time Out tip: If you don't necessarily want to make eyes with your neighboring table, their latest spot in Murray Hill certainly has more room to fan out.

 Opening hours: Daily 11:30am10:00pm